-Sadō or Chadō (The Way of Tea”) refers to the teachings related to organising the tea ceremony in which matcha (“powdered green tea”) is served to guests in the traditional style.
+Sadō or Chadō (The Way of Tea”) are teachings related to the organising of a tea ceremony.
+This is where matcha (“powdered green tea”) is served to guests in the traditional style.
 Matcha consists of a finely ground powder of the first tea leaves of the year.
 It has a bitter, refreshing flavour.

-The utensils created through traditional craft arts, the space in the tearooms and the gardens, the dishes used in the tea-ceremony and the Japanese confectionery are all essential elements of the ceremony.
+The utensils created through traditional craft arts, the space in the tearooms and gardens, the dishes used and the Japanese confectionery are all essential elements of the ceremony.
 Having a profound influence on Japanese culture, sadō has developed into a composite art which represents an ideal of Japanese lifestyle.
 There are countless types of ceremonies; a full-length formal event lasts about 4 hours and includes a meal and two servings of tea.

 What are the main steps of a typical tea ceremony?

-Step 3: In Japanese tea ceremony, the guests need to prepare too.
+In Japanese tea ceremony, the guests need to prepare too.
 They need to spiritually prepare themselves before taking part in the Chanoyu.
 When guests arrive, they are led through the garden, then wash their hands to cleanse themselves symbolically of the dust of the outside world.
 They have to step through a small door, which ensures the guests bow in respect.
 The door is also a barrier to the outside world, helping to create a sense of sanctuary.

-Step 8: Pretty wagashi sweets, sometimes made from azuki bean paste, are served to complement the bitterness of the tea.
+Pretty wagashi sweets, sometimes made from azuki bean paste, are served to complement the bitterness of the tea.